enkidevs/curriculum/javascript/ecmascript-2015/symbol/symbol-special-properties.md

 //"{"company":"enki"}"
 ```

-Note you can retrieve symbols with `getOwnPropertySymbols`:
+You can retrieve symbols with `getOwnPropertySymbols`:

 ```javascript
 Object.getOwnPropertySymbols(obj);